A for

 }

-In this case, the loop would run from 0, but the conditional would interrupt it when it reaches 5.
-So it would display 0, 1, 2, 3, and 4 on the screen.
+In this case, the loop would execute from 0, but the conditional would interrupt it upon reaching 5.
+Therefore, the screen would display 0, 1, 2, 3, and 4.

-It is possible to carry out more “original” cases of the for
+It is possible to create more “original” cases of the for

 loop.
 In general, it is not a good idea to do so.
-But I’ll tell you about it, if only to tell someone off if you ever see it. 😉
+But I mention it just so that if you ever see it, you can scold someone. 😉

 It is possible to use a variable declared outside the for